The feature is part of The Masterminds

 Shankly’s intentions for Liverpool are appropriately stated: “My idea was to build Liverpool into a bastion of invincibility.”

 A common theme at each club Shankly managed was the change of culture and the powerful aura of his presence.
 He once said: “A manager whose players are honest with him and he’s honest with them he can transmit his thoughts to them.
-And I’m certain I’ve headed some balls that have gone into the net; and I’ve kept a few out.
+And I’m certain I’ve headed some balls that have gone into the net, and I’ve kept a few out.
 And I’ve scored a few goals as well.
 So I’ve willed somebody to do something and they’ve done it.”

 Introductions of elements like the famous ‘Boot Room’ along with improvements to Melwood were only the start.
 The entire match preparation and training methodology at Liverpool had to change as well.
 Facets of football management that Shankly instituted are simply non-negotiable today.
 Additionally, personality plays just as much of a role in a manager’s success as results do in football.
 Shankly and his staff at Liverpool revolutionised how the team trained and played football – decisions that would continue to pay dividends for decades as Liverpool became one of world football’s most dominant clubs.

 The foundations Shankly laid at Melwood manifested in success at Anfield.
-In an age where long, punishing training runs forced players to plod around on pavement were the norm, Shankly opted to mandate fitness work be done with a ball at the foot his players.
-Small-sided games, proper warm-up and cool down periods, periodised technical workouts, circuit training and segmentation practices created a standard that would eventually come to be known as ‘The Liverpool Way’.
+In an age where long, punishing training runs forced players to plod around on the pavement were the norm, Shankly opted to mandate fitness work be done with a ball at the foot his players.
+Small-sided games, proper warm-up and cool-down periods, periodised technical workouts, circuit training and segmentation practices created a standard that would eventually come to be known as ‘The Liverpool Way’.

 True to his blue-collar upbringing, Shankly insisted players approach their football training with the seriousness of match play.
 He described the trick to coaching by stating, “Natural enthusiasm, that’s the whole thing.
 It’s the greatest thing in the world, natural enthusiasm.
 You’re nothing without it.
 Nothing.”